-Scott McIntosh is the Deputy Director of the National Center for Atmospheric Research (NCAR) and the former Director of the High Altitude Observatory (HAO).
-Scott received his First Class Honors Degree in Mathematics and Physics and his Ph.D. in Astrophysics from the University of Glasgow, Scotland.
-Scott’s research in the field of solar physics has focused on three main areas: the detection and impact of magnetohydrodynamic waves; the detection and understanding of ultraviolet and extreme ultraviolet radiation; and understanding the decadal evolution of the solar plasma.
+Scott McIntosh is the deputy director of the National Center for Atmospheric Research (NCAR) and the former director of NCAR's High Altitude Observatory (HAO).
+McIntosh received his First Class Honors Degree in mathematics and physics and his Ph.D. in astrophysics from the University of Glasgow, Scotland.
+His research in the field of solar physics has focused on three main areas: the detection and impact of magnetohydrodynamic waves; the detection and understanding of ultraviolet and extreme ultraviolet radiation; and understanding the decadal evolution of the solar plasma.

-Scott has authored, or co-authored, over one hundred and thirty journal articles since receiving his Ph.D. in 1998.
-Those articles include more than fifty as first author, eleven in high-profile (five articles in Nature and six in Science).
+McIntosh has authored or co-authored over one 130 journal articles since receiving his Ph.D. in 1998.
+Those articles include more than 50 as first author, 11 in high-profile journals (five articles in Nature and six in Science).
 His current “H-index” is forty-one and he has over 7,200 citations.
-Recently Scott has examined the evolution of ubiquitous emission and magnetic features in the Sun’s outer atmosphere that demonstrate a clear link to the processes which drive the (quasi-)periodic appearance of sunspots.
+Recently McIntosh has examined the evolution of ubiquitous emission and magnetic features in the Sun’s outer atmosphere that demonstrate a clear link to the processes which drive the quasi-periodic appearance of sunspots.
 Monitoring the evolution of these features can help us understand how the Sun’s radiative, particulate and eruptive output modulate on annual, decadal with a real insight into evolution across weekly, seasonal, decadal to the centennial scales that are pertinent to climate through the detection of magnetized Rossby waves in the sun’s interior.